Sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/pre-development/discovery/project-planning.md

 ### <strong>Phase 5: User Training and Change Management</strong>
 The objective of this phase is to drive user adoption and ensure that all users are equipped to effectively utilize Sitecore Content Hub in their daily workflows.
 Key milestones include the completion of role-based training sessions tailored to specific user responsibilities, the delivery of comprehensive user guides and support documentation, and obtaining stakeholder sign-off on user readiness.
 These steps are critical to empowering users, fostering confidence in the platform, and ensuring a smooth transition to Sitecore Content Hub.

-Key tasks in this area include -
+Key tasks in this area include:
 <ul>
   <li>
     <strong>Training Program Development</strong>: Create role-specific training materials, including documentation and video tutorials for hands-on learning.